daoshengmu/mozDevDoc/Creating_XPCOM_components.md

   if (mValue) {
     /**
      * GetValue's job is to return data known by an instance of
-     * nsSampleImpl to the outside world.
+     * nsSample to the outside world.
 If we  were to simply return
      * a pointer to data owned by this instance, and the client were to
      * free it, bad things would surely follow.
      * On the other hand, if we create a new copy of the data for our